sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

 1. Locate the `lvaEdge` module.

 1. The template doesn't expose these properties in IoT Central, therefore you need to add the Media Services configuration values to the deployment manifest.
 Replace the placeholders with the values you made a note of when you created your Media Services account.
-The `azureMediaServicesArmId` value is the **Resource Id** from the Media Services properties page.
-You made a note of the `aadTenantId`, `aadServicePrincipalAppId`, and `aadServicePrincipalSecret` when you set up the service principal for your Media Services account:
+You made a note of `aadServicePrincipalAppId`, and `aadServicePrincipalSecret` when you set up the service principal for your Media Services account:

     ```json
     {
         "lvaEdge":{
         "properties.desired": {
             "applicationDataDirectory": "/var/lib/azuremediaservices",
-            "azureMediaServicesArmId": "/subscriptions/[SUBSCRIPTION_ID]/resourceGroups/[RESOURCE]/providers/microsoft.media/mediaservices/[SERVICE]",
+            "azureMediaServicesArmId": "/subscriptions/[Subscription ID]/resourceGroups/[Resource Group]/providers/microsoft.media/mediaservices/[AMS account name]",
             "aadTenantId": "[Tenant ID]",
-            "aadServicePrincipalAppId": "[Service Principal]",
+            "aadServicePrincipalAppId": "[AAD Client ID]",
-            "aadServicePrincipalSecret": "[SECRET]",
+            "aadServicePrincipalSecret": "[AAD secret]",
             "aadEndpoint": "https://login.microsoftonline.com",
             "aadResourceId": "https://management.core.windows.net/",
             "armEndpoint": "https://management.azure.com/",